azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Provision a new instance of Azure Search in the same resource group and region as your other services, at the Basic Pricing tier.
+1. Provision a new instance of Azure Search in the same resource group and region as your other services, at the Basic Pricing tier

 _Exit criteria_:

-- You can view your Azure Search instance in the Azure Portal.
+- You can view your Azure Search instance in the Azure Portal

 ### Task 9: Create Stream Analytics job